crypto-ali/oxen-snode-monitor/README.md

 ## Session Open Service Node Finder

-Open service node finder will be deprecated soon.
+Open service node finder is currently not functional.
+It requires an update.

 ~~I recently built a [node finder script](node_finder.py) to help me find open nodes to contribute to when I have only a small amount of Session to contribute.
 When you run the script it will ask you for the minimum and maximum you are looking